What can you see in 2 days in Budapest? Is it even possible to visit such a big city in such a limited time?

 Absolutely yes, Budapest is definitely worth visiting!
 It’s a beautiful city with a lot to offer tourists.
 From stunning architecture and historical landmarks to trendy restaurants and lively nightlife, there’s something for everyone in Budapest.

 Plus, it’s relatively affordable compared to other European cities, which makes it a great value for your money.
-So if you’re looking for a fun and affordable European getaway, be sure to add Budapest to your list even if it’s for 2 days!
+So if you’re looking for a fun and affordable European getaway, be sure to add Budapest to your list even if it’s for only 2 days.

 Is Budapest a walkable city?

-Yes, Budapest is a walkable city.
-The historic district of the city is very pedestrian-friendly, and there are plenty of parks and squares where you can stop to rest or enjoy a meal.
+Yes, Budapest is a very walkable city.
+The city center around Parliament Square and St. Stephen’s Basilica is very pedestrian-friendly and there are plenty of parks and squares where you can stop to rest or enjoy a meal.
+The Buda Castle District is mainly pedestrian and lovely to walk and get lost.

-In addition, the city’s public transportation system is excellent, so if you want to explore areas that are further from the center, it’s easy to do so without having to worry about getting lost or spending too much on taxi fees.
+In addition, the city’s public transportation system is excellent.
+Buses, trams, and metros are frequent and on time, so if you want to explore areas that are located further away from the center, it’s easy to do so without having to worry about spending too much on taxi fees.

 Is Budapest or Prague better to visit?